NuGet/Home/proposed/2023/Add-dotnet-search.md

 ## Summary

 <!-- One-paragraph description of the proposal. -->
-The specification seeks to add `nuget search` functionality to dotnet.
+The specification seeks to add search functionality to dotnet.
 The functionality will be added to dotnet as a search command: `dotnet package search`.

 ## Motivation

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->
-As outlined in the customer request on this GitHub [issue](https://github.com/NuGet/Home/issues/6060), there is a call for the incorporation of `nuget list` functionality into dotnet.
-The customers are requesting for this feature, but the `search` command can replicate the same functionality, with the only difference being the quantity of package results it outputs.
-The search command mitigates unnecessary server use by limiting the number of results through the `--take` option.
+As outlined in the customer request on this GitHub [issue](https://github.com/NuGet/Home/issues/6060), there is a call for the incorporation of `nuget.exe list` functionality into dotnet.
+The customers are requesting for this feature, but a `search` command can replicate the same functionality, with the only difference being the quantity of package results it outputs.
+A search command mitigates unnecessary server use by limiting the number of results through the `--take` option.
 By integrating this search functionality, we aim to accommodate our customers' needs, especially for scripting purposes.

 ## Explanation